mobinasalavati/mobinasalavati.github.io/index.md

 # About

-I am **Mobina Salavati**, I have graduated from **University of Tehran** where I majored in Engineering Science.
-I have worked on a Data-Driven Control project in my Bachelor’s Thesis.
-I implement a DC Motor controller using NARX Neural Network, I've also worked on Machine Vision Detection Method for Surface Defects in my internship at ESLAB (Engineering Science Laboratory).
+I am **Mobina Salavati**, a researcher passionate about Deep Learning, Machine Learning, and Applied AI.
+I graduated from the **University of Tehran**, majoring in Engineering Science.
+I have experience developing AI-powered tools and ML/DL models.

-I’m familiar with Deep Learning concepts through the NNDL course and its course projects.
+Recently, I joined the Lee Language Lab (L^3), where we are developing AvatarConnect, a 3D avatar-based AI assistant that helps university students manage their academic, personal, and professional lives.
+It includes various features such as interactive avatars, multilingual communication, and wellness tools like journaling and task management.

 # Projects